 The Article SIXTH Amendment is separate from, and is not conditioned on, the approval of the Article NINTH Amendment or the Article TWELFTH Amendment.
 Your vote on the Article NINTH Amendment or the Article TWELFTH Amendment will not affect your vote on the Article SIXTH Amendment or vice versa.
-If the Article SIXTH Amendment do not, the Amendment to Restated Certificate of Incorporation that we will file with the Secretary of State of the State of Delaware will reflect only the Article SIXTH Amendment.
-If the Article SIXTH Amendment does not receive the required vote but one or both of the other proposed amendments to the Certificate of Incorporation will reflect only the proposed amendment or will reflect only the proposed amendment or amendments that received the requisite vote of our stockholders.
+If the Article SIXTH Amendment receives the required vote but the Article NINTH Amendment and the Article TWELFTH Amendment do not, the Amendment to Restated Certificate of Incorporation that we will file with the Secretary of State of the State of Delaware will reflect only the Article SIXTH Amendment.
+If the Article SIXTH Amendment does not receive the required vote but one or both of the other proposed amendments to the Certificate of Incorporation receive adequate support, the Amendment to Restated Certificate of Incorporation will reflect only the proposed amendment or amendments that received the requisite vote of our stockholders.